DhanushNehru/board/README.md

 ### Running the Project

 To run the project locally, you need a local server.
-Before running the project, make sure you have either Python or Node.js installed.
+Before that, make sure you have either Python or Node.js installed.

 - **Python:** Run the project with Python's HTTP server using: `python -m http.server 3000`.
 - **Node.js:** Start the project with `http-server` using: `npx http-server -p 3000`.